JonasRSV/Friday/mm/docs/pipelines/toExamples.md

   --prefix=libri-360
 ```

-Then we use the MFA forced alignmer, begin with downloading it [montreal forced aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/)
+Then we use the MFA forced aligner, begin with downloading it [montreal forced aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/)
 from its [release page](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner/releases)

 ##### Linux